bloboby/bloboby.github.io/nerts.md

 a low-scoring NERTS that can be achieved independently of others' play.
 The independence means that you could be very ahead of everyone else, or you could be very behind, depending on your luck.

+(\*) Having a free pile is crucial for a tableau-focused strategy as it enables access to hidden tableau cards.
+Possible operations
+include:
+- Putting high cards "behind" a tableau column,
+- Extracting a card from the middle of the column, and replacing it with its same-coloured counterpart. \*\*Warning\*\* if the counterpart is the current stock card, you will be locked out of it if someone else calls NERTS.

 ### Foundation-focused strategy